wwmm/fastgame/README.md

 ```

-When you install FastGame a configuration file will be created at `/etc/fastgame/config.json` and an exampple will be
+When you install FastGame an empty configuration file will be created at `/etc/fastgame/config.json` and an exampple
-copied to `/etc/fastgame/config.json`.
+will be copied to `/etc/fastgame/config.json`.
 Do not take the values there as good values for everybody.
-They are just values
+They are just
-I have been playing with in my computer.
-At least for now FastGame's main objective is giving the user the ability to
+values I have been playing with in my computer.
+At least for now FastGame's main objective is giving the user the
-change system settings on demand.
+ability to change system settings on demand.
 Customize your config file!

 # Compilation